marcelokunze/awesome-typography/README.md

 > A curated list of modern fonts and type foundries

-List featuring a curated selection of contemporary typefaces and type foundries, organized by classification and alphabetically.
+List featuring a curated selection of contemporary typefaces and type foundries, organized by classification.

 All these fonts work well for modern interfaces and web design, and offer a way for your project to standout.